 Downtown Elmwood was the filming location for a number of scenes in the 1989 movie "Born on the Fourth of July" starring Tom Cruise.
 Margaret B. Henderson was used for Ron Kovic's high school and Edgefield Ave was transformed for two parade sequences set in Massapequa, Long Island.
 Faux storefronts for ice cream shops, jewelers and insurance agencies lined the movie set.
 A dome-shaped fictional restaurant named Boyer Burger was built next to Elmwood United Methodist Church and sadly was demolished after production.
 Tom Cruise later made it a point to thank Oak Cliff residents for their hospitality with a half-page advertisement in a November edition of the Oak Cliff Tribune.

 That same month, neighbors became aware of plans by food packaging manufacturer Dixie Wax Paper Company, later Dixico Inc. – an Elmwood-area business since 1932 – to request regulatory state and EPA approval for burning hazardous solvents, alcohols, inks and other liquid wastes at its plant at 1300 S. Polk St. The company insisted that its incineration methods were environmentally sound, but neighbors pushed back by organizing the group Individuals & Residents Against Toxic Emissions (IRATE).
 A year-long battle culminated in 400 people attending a public hearing; Dixico ultimately withdrew its application, citing too much time wasted on the effort.
-In 1996 Dixico sold the building to Delta Industries, which refurbished automotive air conditioners on-site until January of 2015 – and in 2016 the building became Tyler Station, a co-working village and home to the neighborhood's first brewery.
+In 1996 Dixico sold the building to Delta Industries, which refurbished automotive air conditioners on-site until January of 2015 – and in 2016 the building became Tyler Station, a co-working village and home to the neighborhood's first post-prohibition brewery.

 Today the neighborhood is estimated to contain 1,373 homes with a population of 4,426 – making Elmwood the most populous single-family residential neighborhood in Oak Cliff.
 Improvements continue to be made around Elmwood Park, including a mile-long loop trail that opened in 2012 as well as a crossing bridge and trail extension to Kiest Park that opened in 2016.